 - When can I officially move into my residence hall/apartment?
 The official date to move into the residence hall is communicated to you along with

-your room confirmation information in the official Welcome Brochure.
+your room confirmation information in the Housing Status letter.

-- What is the cost of each room type in residence halls/apartments?
+- What is the cost of each room type in Housing?
 Log on to www.tsu.edu; “Click on” Quick links and then “Click On” Housing on the web page: you will find

-the Housing and Meal Plan Information RATE SHEET.
+the Housing and Meal Plan Information on the Residential Community Page.